Updated Dec 15, 2021 ...

 Ski-Doo Hybrid Leather Mitts have built-in visor wipers on both hands.
 I love this feature and wish all others came with it, even summer gloves.
 The fit and finish are good, with silicone impregnation on key areas like finger tips for better grip.

 Very rarely is a product without a down side, though and Ski-Doo mitts are no exception.

 For example: I have long, slender ... everything.
 This usually means trouble getting a great fit from gloves and Ski-Doo mitts run standard.
 I bought the large size and while the length is good, they're a little loose.

 The "mitt" part is actually gloved on the inside, so the fleece liner has "fingers".
 This is okay but I was hoping for true mitts as having your fingers together keeps them warmer.
 The shell and liner aren't stitched together at the fingertip, leading to "floppy fingers" which makes operating zippers and small objects difficult.

 In the end, Ski-Doo Hybrid Leather Mitts are a good cold-weather option for the motorcyclist and snowmobiler alike.
 If you're in the market for cold weather gear, check out your local sled shop.
 Spring's arrival usually means closeout gold.

 What Cold Weather Riding Gloves Do You Use?

 There are other great winter motorcycle mitts out there.
 Which do you prefer?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!